mrismanaziz/Reforestation/README.md

-## I’ll tell you something about German sausages, they’re the wurst
+## Why was the picture sent to prison?
+It was framed.